 People assumed that the newly missing fiber was responsible for this difference.
 And grain processors were happy to make some extra money off their waste products by remarketing husks as fiber supplements.

-In other words, these early epidemiologists mistook correlation with causation and drew the wrong conclusion.
+In other words, these early epidemiologists mistook correlation for causation and drew the wrong conclusion.
 A lack of fiber wasn’t the factor making modern diets harmful at all!

 The real culprit was a lack of fat-soluble vitamins, as Dr. Weston A. Price would later show.